oliveira-sh/pymoors/docs/user_guide/fitness_and_constraints.md

 # Constraints

 Constraints in an optimization problem are optional.
 They are defined using a similar approach to the fitness function.
-In pymoors, you define a constraint function `g(genes)` where `genes` is a 2D array of shape `(pop_size, n_vars)`, and the function must return a 2D array of shape `(pop_size, n_constraints)`.
+In pymoors, you define a constraint function `g(genes)` where `genes` is a 2D array of shape `(population_size, n_vars)`, and the function must return a 2D array of shape `(population_size, n_constraints)`.
 Each row of the output corresponds to the constraint evaluations for an individual in the population.

 !!! warning "Feasibility of an Individual"

     In **pymoors**, an individual in the population is considered **feasible** if and only if all constraints are less than or equal to 0.

     In the following subsections, we will explain how to consider other types of inequalities.